 Scottish Transport Appraisal Guidance (STAG)

-The principles of STAG are unchanged as a result of the refresh.
 STAG is one process comprising four phases – Pre-Appraisal, Part 1 Appraisal, Part 2 Appraisal and Post Appraisal – and should be applied proportionally but comprehensively, with the level of detail determined by the scale of the transport challenges under consideration.
-The principle of being objective-led, rather than solution-led remains.
-This allows the appraisal of options against Planning Objectives, STAG Criteria and establish policy directives.
+The principle of being objective-led, rather than solution-led allows the appraisal of options against Planning Objectives, STAG Criteria and establish policy directives, and provides a robust evidence base for decision makers.
 Any final report must also include proposals for robust monitoring and evaluation plans.

 For help and advice on the application of this Guidance, please email the Scot-TAG Mailbox or use the Contact Us link.
 To receive automatic e-mail notification of updates to Scot-TAG you can register your details with our free newsletter subscription service.
 Please note, you should select the Scot-TAG Updates option only if you do not wish to receive e-mail alerts on other Transport Scotland news.

 Practitioners should note that superseded versions of STAG are available in the Archives.